saulpierotti/.dotfiles/README.md

 # To Do
 * Set up the desktop widget conky (and possibly remove stuff from polybar)
-* When logging in there is a second of lag before the wallpaper is set, and an ugly solid grey background is shown

 # Notes to Myself